Triad (organised crime): 19th century

 Such societies were seen as legitimate ways of helping immigrants from China settle into their new place of residence through employment and development of local connections.
-Triads had been banned by the Colonial government in Hong Kong in 1845, and it is also argued that triads had monopolized the labor market from 1857.
+Triads had been banned by the Colonial government in Hong Kong in 1845, and it is also argued that triads had monopolised the labour market from 1857.
 Secret societies were banned by the British colonial government in Singapore during the 1890s and were slowly reduced in number by successive colonial governors and leaders.
 Rackets which facilitated the economic power of Singapore triads, the opium trade, and prostitution were also banned.
 Immigrants were encouraged to seek help from a local kongsi instead of turning to secret societies, which contributed to the societies' decline.
 During the Taiping Rebellion, many voluntarily or were forced to aid the Taiping Heavenly Kingdom in opposition to the Qing dynasty.
 At the end of the 19th century, at least one-third of Hong Kong Chinese were estimated to be part of the triads.

 20th century

 From the 1950s to the 1970s, the Kowloon Walled City in British Hong Kong was controlled by local triads.

 Chu Yiu-kong argues that modern triad societies were not originally formed in Hong Kong but instead had their origins in mainland China due to an influx of Chinese refugees.
-They eventually made use of the triad network to help in opium trafficking as well as non-illicit trade such as labor issues and participation in the republican movement.
-The triad society worked as a mutual assistance group that assisted in migratory labor.
+They eventually made use of the triad network to help in opium trafficking as well as non-illicit trade such as labour issues and participation in the republican movement.
+The triad society worked as a mutual assistance group that assisted in migratory labour.

 According to the University of Hong Kong, most triad societies were established between 1914 and 1939 and there were once more than 300 in the territory.
 Arguably the most prominent triad leader of the 1930s being Du Yuesheng.
 After World War II, the secret societies saw a resurgence as gangsters took advantage of the uncertainty to re-establish themselves.
 Some Chinese communities, such as "new villages" in Kuala Lumpur and Bukit Ho Swee in Singapore, became notorious for gang violence.
-After 1949, in mainland China, law enforcement became stricter and a government crackdown on criminal organizations forced the triads to migrate to British Hong Kong.
+After 1949, in mainland China, law enforcement became stricter and a government crackdown on criminal organisations forced the triads to migrate to British Hong Kong.
 An estimated 300,000 triad members lived in Hong Kong during the 1950s.
 The number of groups has consolidated to about 50, of which 14 are under police surveillance.
 There were four main groups of triads—the Chiu Chow Group (including Sun Yee On), 14K, the Wo Group (including Wo Shing Wo), and the Sze Tai (Luen Group, Tan Yee, Macau Chai, Tung Group), the Big Four in Chinese—operating in Hong Kong.
 They divided land by ethnic group and geographic locations, with each triad in charge of a region.
 Each had their own headquarters, sub-societies, and public image.